 Thesis title: Exploring the influences in teenage pregnancy choices: Inspired by the national targets to reduce teenage pregnancy

 Further information: Hackney sexual health services developed an assertive outreach model to work with young women (under 18 years) who had had a pregnancy and to establish them on contraception.
 An audit of service users highlighted a small but significant group who, within 2 years of an abortion, went on to become mothers.
-This study aims to explore these young women's choices about parenthood and contraception and their perceptions of what influences these.
+This study explores these young women's views and experiences of parenthood and contraception, and their perceptions of what influences these.